 Since the day will be a whirlwind of activity, write down where your relatives and older guests will be seated beforehand.

-Make sure you eat dinner as soon as it is served, and then immediately head straight for those tables to make those essential greetings.
+Make sure you eat dinner as soon as it is served, and then immediately head straight for those tables to make those basic greetings.

-As far as your friends are concerned, you can greet them on the dance floor, at the bar or at the after party.
-Otherwise, you will be visiting tables until the very end of the reception and miss out on all of the fun that comes with it.
+As far as your friends are concerned, you can greet them on the dance floor, at the bar or the after-party.
+Otherwise, you will visit tables until the very end of the reception and miss out on all the fun that comes with it.

-Planning a wedding isn’t easy; it takes time, effort, and a whole lot of patience.
+Planning a wedding isn’t easy; it takes time, effort, and patience.
 With these ten insider secrets under your belt, your planning will be off to a great start.